mspandit/mspandit.github.io/_posts/2018-06-03-gradient-descent.markdown

 product of the gradient and the learning rate.
 We repeat adjustments until the gradient becomes very close to zero.

-The black line represents the different values of $$x$$ that are generated for the learning rate.
+The black line shows the value of the function for different values of $$x$$ that are generated during gradient descent.

 Move the slider to adjust the learning rate and see how long the model takes to converge---if it converges at all.